George T. Lewis Airport

 George T. Lewis Airport is a county-owned public-use airport in Levy County, Florida, United States.
 It is located one nautical mile (1.85 km) west of the central business district of Cedar Key.
 It was opened in 1936 by the United States military, and it does not have a control tower.

+The airport is surrounded by a bird sanctuary and wildlife refuge.
+Ospreys, eagles, herons, egrets, buzzards, and other birds are common in the vicinity of the airport.

 History

 Formerly used as an air/sea rescue base during and after World War II, the facility was deeded to Levy County.
 It serves as a basic utility itinerant airport in Levy County for the resort and recreation activities of the City of Cedar Key.
 Its service area includes Cedar Key and the small communities of Rosewood, Sumner and Vista.
 It is one of two public airports in the county, the other being Williston Municipal Airport in Williston.
 It is located approximately 52 mi southwest of Gainesville Regional Airport and 43 mi west of Ocala International Airport-Jim Taylor Field.

 A five-year construction plan to improve visual aids at the airport got underway by the Department of Transportation in 1998.